jimhopper/jimhopper.com/src/_the-brain/overview.md

 * Thoughts
 * Emotions
 * Behaviors
-* Values and motives that shape your thoughts, emotions, and behaviors
+* Values and motivations that shape your thoughts, emotions, and behaviors

 You'll find guidance – grounded in cutting-edge scientific knowledge and the wisdom of humanity's great religious and spiritual traditions – for healing suffering and bringing genuine happiness into daily life.